 Describe your goals in a unifying statement that encompasses the entirety of your project.

-Definition of the Problem
+Definition of the Project

 “A few hints:”

-final result truly challenge you and your abilities?
-How will you
+- Most importantly, how will working toward the final result truly challenge you and your abilities?

 “A few hints:”

-necessary, to ensure that your product is of the highest quality possible.
+Identify the two classmates whose good or bad fortune will be tied into the success or failure of your work.
+These “inspectors” will assist you, when necessary, to ensure that your product is of the highest quality possible.
 Each senior will also be part of a larger consulting group that will evaluate progress and advise on problems as they arise.

 “A few hints”: